 Previously, we talked about what to do when other people screw up, but how do you handle it when you’re the one at fault?
 Frequently, salon owners ask me during our consulting sessions–”I know I screwed up.
 They know I screwed up.
 I just can’t find the words or determine the best approach.”

 You know the conversation has to happen.
-You know ignoring it and hoping the fracture you’ve caused between yourself and your employees or coworkers just isn’t the right thing to do.
+You know ignoring it and hoping the fracture you’ve caused between yourself and your employees or coworkers will somehow correct itself just isn’t the right thing to do.
 Maybe you’re having problems sleeping or you’re feeling a pang of guilt and the awkward tension that hangs heavy in the salon every time you enter the room.

 Listen to the Audio Version

 For salon owners and managers, apologizing can be particularly difficult.
 According to a global survey conducted by The Forum Corporation, when asked if their boss ever apologizes or admits their mistakes, half of employees stated that their boss never or rarely apologizes, a third complained that their boss rarely even acknowledges their mistakes, and just five percent reported that they get an apology every single time one is warranted.

 How did the managers respond to the same question?
 Half of them claimed to “always” apologize to employees for mistakes, 38% reported that they “often” do.

 Only 19% of the employees agree with the managers’ assessments of their willingness to apologize.